 How Much Do Remote Bookkeepers Charge?

-Remote bookkeeping has become the go-to solution for small businesses that want professional support without hiring in-house.
+Remote bookkeeping offers flat monthly pricing, real-time reporting, and lower cost compared to hiring in-house staff.
 But how much does it actually cost?
 The answer depends on your business size, transaction volume, and complexity – but generally, remote bookkeepers charge between $150 and $600 per month.

 Let’s break down what you’re paying for and how to make sure you’re getting value.